 The Top End has been a huge base for Australian and American troops and still is to this day.
-There is much to learn and discover about military history in our city.
+There’s much to learn and discover about military history in our city.

-First stop - Darwin Military Museum
+First stop: Darwin Military Museum

 Discover the Defence of Darwin Experience